WCS helps protect 90% of the world's coral species.

 Working in partnership with local communities and a range of other partners to increase sustainable coral reef fisheries by implementing marine protected areas and alternative fisheries managements.

 The International Year of the Reef

 The International Coral Reef Initiative declared 2018 as the International Year of the Reef (IYOR).
-The goal of IYOR is to strengthen awareness globally about the importance of coral reefs to our planet and our society, and the imminent threats facing coral reefs.
-IYOR also seeks to promote partnerships among governments, the private sector, academia, and civil society to better protect and conserve coral reefs for the future.
+The goal of IYOR was to strengthen awareness globally about the importance of coral reefs to our planet and our society, and the imminent threats facing coral reefs.
+IYOR also sought to promote partnerships among governments, the private sector, academia, and civil society to better protect and conserve coral reefs for the future.
 WCS was an active participant, producing IYOR materials for distribution, generating significant press, and taking part in events throughout the year in support.
 These included a concerted PR push around World Ocean Day, collaboration on Reef Week in Belize, and hosting the "Voices of Coral Reefs" session as part of Sustainable Oceans Day: Ocean Voices.

 Along the coast of Kenya, WCS has helped 13 local communities manage their fisheries by reviving traditional fishing closures called “tengefu" within fishing grounds over which local communities have legitimate, hereditary claims.
 Under the rules of the tengefu, approximately 10% of the community's coastal waters are off-limits for fishing.
 This practice allows fish populations to recover.
 WCS has helped the communities monitor their fish populations, and their income from fishing.
 Results clearly show that implementation of tengefu fishing closures increase fish populations, improves the results of fishing, and boosts fishers' incomes.

 WCS President and CEO Dr. Cristián Samper issued the following statement on the announcement of $185 million in new support from Michael Bloomberg and Ray Dalio’s OceanX to increase ocean exploration and protection at the Our Ocean Conference in...